workingj/block_facebook-microsoft_ps/readme.md

 # block facebook

-A small Powershell script that adds Rules to your Windows Firewall to block all facebook ip´s..
+A Powershell script that adds Rules to your Windows Firewall to block all facebook ip´s..
 All ip's from facebook listed here [ipinfo.io/AS32934](https://ipinfo.io/AS32934) are added to an Inbound and Outbound rule and will be blocked.
 All IPv4 and IPv6 address ranges included.